ysymyth/ysymyth.github.io/index.md

 I am a third-year Ph.D. student in computer science at Princeton University, advised by [Karthik Narasimhan](https://www.cs.princeton.edu/~karthikn/).
 Previously, I graduated from Yao Class at Tsinghua University.

-My research interests include language, reinforcement, representation learning and their interplays, e.g. enabling [language models to act in interactive games](https://arxiv.org/abs/2010.02903) or [game agents to evolve communications resembling language](https://openreview.net/forum?id=49A1Y6tRhaq).
+My research interests include language, reinforcement, representation learning and their interplays, e.g. enabling [language models to act in interactive games](#CALM) or [game agents to evolve communications resembling language](#EC).
-The vision is to connect general-purpose representations (language) and general-purpose task-solving (RL) for problems requiring both inductive bias and flexible adaptions.
+The vision is to connect general-purpose representations (language) and general-purpose task-solving (RL) for challenging problems requiring [semantic](#Blindfold) inductive bias and flexible adaption/[exploration](#XTX).

 <!-- The goal is twofold: to leverage language priors for grounded and interactive tasks, and to leverage such domains for more functional and  langauge modeling. -->